Domestic Violence Victims Vulnerable During Coronavirus Pandemic

 So what advice can be offered to men and women living under dangerous conditions who are afraid to seek help?
 While some have suggested that arming victims with a firearm is a sensible solution, there is scant evidence that this actually works.
 The possibility that the firearm will end up in the hands of the aggressor can’t be ignored.
 There are plenty of cases where this has happened.

 There are less lethal alternatives to a firearm for home safety and personal self-defense.
 These alternatives can be effective without presenting a lethal risk if turned on the victim.
-They include pepper spray, stun guns and tasers (to a degree), and a new alternative, the Byrna® HD personal safety device.
+They include pepper spray, stun guns and a new alternative, the Byrna® HD personal safety device.
 The Byrna HD has some important advantages over the alternatives, including that it offers the largest safety zone — up to 60 feet— and will disable an attacker even if it misses the target but hits the ceiling or a nearby wall.
-And unlike the short-lived jolt of a stun gun or taser, the Byrna’s chemical irritants typically disable the target for 10-15 minutes, giving the victim ample time to get away and call for help.
+And unlike the short-lived jolt of a stun gun, the Byrna’s chemical irritants typically disable the target for 10-15 minutes, giving the victim ample time to get away and call for help.
 The “form factor” of the Byrna HD — its similarities in appearance to lethal handguns — may deter some attackers outright.
 Owners have reported that potential attackers fled as soon as the Byrna HD was pointed at them.

 Owning a Byrna HD is by no means a panacea for the multi-faceted issue of domestic violence, but it does offer some critical advantages over other tools of self-defense.